Snaacky/thewiki/docs/sourcing/streaming.md

 +++ Tier 1 (Best)

 - [AllAnime](https://allanime.to) - Scraper site with great video quality when scraped from VRV, making them on par with SubsPlease/HorribleSubs torrent releases. *However, not all shows use VRV, resulting in Tier 3 quality*
-- [Marin](https://marin.moe) - Consistently the best video quality with BD releases and good quality for seasonals. *Formerly tenshi*

 +++ Tier 2 (Good)